LEAGUE7QC/LEAGUE7QC.github.io/docs/season/02/rules-format.md

 - Players cannot be on a team roster and in the Free Agent Pool simultaneously

 #### 4.1.6 N.E.W.T.s Eligibility
-- To participate in N.E.W.T.s matches, players must have competed in a minimum of 2 O.W.L.s games for their team
+- N.E.W.T.s rosters must be a subset of the team's O.W.L.s roster
 - Free Agents are not eligible for N.E.W.T.s matches under any circumstances
-- N.E.W.T.s rosters must be a subset of the team's O.W.L.s roster
 - N.E.W.T.s matches follow the same player count rules as O.W.L.s matches

 #### 4.1.7 Player Identity Verification